 This section contains the complete definitions of the properties of the CIDOC CRM Conceptual Reference Model version 6.0 referred to by FRBROO.
 We apply the same format conventions as in section 2.7.

-P1 is identified by (identifies)
+P1 is identified by (identifies) [+ P2 has string = LRM-R13 has appellation]

+[Need to check and clean up the subproperties “is identified by” due to deprecation of the specific types of appellation classes in CRMbase]

 Domain: E1 CRM Entity